 Pre-treatment: PCBs and PCDDs/PCDFs must be extracted using solvents or isolated by vaporization.
 Substances with low boiling points such as water or alcohols should be removed by distillation prior to treatment.

 Emission and residues: No emissions would occur during the dechlorination reaction because it takes place in the closed hydrogen circulation system.
 HCl is not discharged from the reaction because it is collected with water as hydrochloric acid within the circulation system.
 Biphenyl isolated after the reaction by distillation does not contain any toxic materials.
+The emissions of PCDD/PCDF/dioxin-like PCBs to air are very low (0.0001 ng TEQ/m3) and no discharge to water, as the main product is biphenyl, which has levels of PCDD/PCDF/dioxin-like PCBs of around 0.00001-0.0001 ng TEQ/g.(UNEP - EG BAT/BEP 2006).

 Release control and post-treatment: Biphenyl, the main product, is separated out from the reaction solvent by distillation after the reaction, and the catalyst and reaction solvent are reused in the next reaction.